 No, you cannot.
 Exchange Server does not let you create the second public folder infrastructure in the same AD forest.
 Because of that, CodeTwo Exchange Migration lets you migrate public folders in a cross-forest migration scenario only.

-It is also not possible to migrate public folders in a hybrid environment because you cannot have public folders in both on-premises Exchange and Office 365 at the same time.
+It is also not possible to migrate public folders in a hybrid environment because you cannot have public folders in both on-premises Exchange and Office 365 (Microsoft 365) at the same time.

 - Does the program migrate free/busy statuses?

 Free/busy statuses are generated ad hoc by the Exchange Server Availability Service, based on the content of users' calendars.